gretkierewicz/dissertation/README.md

 Major
 - Examination additional hours update
 - Setting up limits, pensum value and filters for employees possible to choose for plans/etc
+- Modules / Removing csv import as it is much more convenient to import data with JSON files (easily nested data)

 Minor
 - Implement custom filters, sorting or search